 To create an even more seamless authentication experience, ClickHelp supports a special idp parameter in the URL.
 This feature allows you to bypass the login page entirely and redirect users directly to a specific identity provider's authentication flow.

 You can append the idp parameter to any restricted page URL (i.e., any page that requires login) or directly to the login page URL.
-Example: https://portal.clickhelp.co/login?idp=Google
+The value should match the name of the provider you want to use.
+For example: https://portal.clickhelp.co/login?idp=MyCorporateOkta .
+You can find the correct provider name in the Connection name field inside the OpenID Connect Connection Editor.

 To learn more about configuring each SSO providers, refer to the following topics: